kwiat/slickplate-square-black/README.md

 Slickplate Square Black
 =======================

-A simple and clean HTML5 website template in the style of [about.me](http://about.me "about.me") using [Backstretch](http://srobbin.com/jquery-plugins/backstretch/ "Backstretch") to embed a full-size background image that fades in after loading.
+A simple and clean HTML5 website template in the style of [about.me](http://about.me "about.me") using [Backstretch](http://srobbin.com/jquery-plugins/backstretch/ "Backstretch") to embed a full-size background image that fades in after loading and automatically resizes itself.

 Usage
 --------
-Just follow the comments or search for "your" in index.html and quickly replace example content with your own name and content.
-Then drop a lovely portrait of yours as bg.jpg into /img and upload everything to your webserver.
+Just follow the comments or search for "your" in index.html and quickly replace example content with your own name and links.
+Then drop a lovely portrait of yours (landscape works best) as bg.jpg into /img and upload everything to your webserver.

 License
 --------